 How It Works

 To request a pumpout call please complete the following form: Pumpout Request Form.
-Pumpouts are performed once per week on Thursdays.
-All requests for pumpout service must be received by 5 pm on Wednesday.
+Pumpouts are performed once per week on weekends.
+All requests for pumpout service must be received by 5 pm on Friday.

-After we complete your pumpout, we will leave a “You Got Pumped!” tag with the date your pumpout was completed.
-We will also send you an email confirming your pumpout was completed.
+After we complete your pumpout, we will send you an email confirming your pumpout was completed.
 If you have any questions, please call (843) 608-9287.

 Boat owners do not need to be present and there is no charge for pumpout service.

 When the Number 2’s holding tank is full, we pump out at the City Marina’s shoreside pumpout station.
 From there the sewage is sent to Charleston Water System’s Plum Island sewage treatment plant for proper treatment.

 To Request a Pumpout:

 Gallons of Marine Sewage Diverted from Charleston's Waterways

 Simply put, it is the right thing to do!
 Discharging untreated sewage into Charleston’s Waterways is illegal.
 Even most marine head systems provide only a minimal level of treatment for sanitary waste.
 For example, treated discharges from US Coast Guard approved Type I and Type II marine sanitation devices still exceed South Carolina’s water quality standards for safe swimming and shellfish harvesting.
 Untreated and minimally treated sewage discharges from boats jeopardize our ability to safely swim and harvest shellfish from our local waterways.
 Using Charleston Waterkeeper’s mobile pumpout service is a great way to help protect Charleston’s waterways!